petterh/textedit/docs/Chapter-14-File-Management.md

 TextEdit’s Delete command deletes the current file.
 Since the unified file model requires a file in order for TextEdit to run, the command closes TextEdit as well.

-The Delete command may or may not open the confirmation dialog shown in Figure 19.
+The Delete command may or may not open the confirmation dialog shown in Figure&nbsp;19.
 The ShowDeleteDialog registry variable defined in persistence.h controls this.
 The user, in turn, controls the registry variable.
-You can turn it off by unchecking the lower checkbox in Figure 19 (the one labeled “Show this dialog the next time you delete a file”).
+You can turn it off by unchecking the lower checkbox in Figure&nbsp;19 (the one labeled “Show this dialog the next time you delete a file”).
 For obvious reasons, you can’t turn it back on using the same checkbox.
 To prevent the user from getting lost, the dialog explains how you can turn it back on.
 (Note how the functional part of the “confirm file delete” confirmation dialog stops at the horizontal line – what’s below is concerned with management of the dialog itself, and has nothing to do with deleting files.)

 ![The Delete file Dialog](Chapter-14-File-Management-Figure19.bmp)

-**Figure 19: The Delete File Dialog.** The upper icon is static and helps identify the dialog; the trash can icon is dynamic and changes according to the setting of its corresponding checkbox.
+**Figure&nbsp;19: The Delete File Dialog.** The upper icon is static and helps identify the dialog; the trash can icon is dynamic and changes according to the setting of its corresponding checkbox.

 A menu command should have a trailing ellipsis if it invokes a dialog box; otherwise not.
 The onInitMenu message handler (in mainwnd.h) handles this by altering the menu text depending on the setting of ShowDeleteDialog, as follows: